There are plenty of challenges in homeschooling. But there are very few true obstacles that keep a family from homeschooling.

 Can You Homeschool and Work at Home?

 In short, yes.
-You can work at home and still homeschool your children.
+You can work from home and homeschool your children.
 In fact, working at home, versus working in a traditional office setting, can prevent the pain of giving up two incomes that is expected in a homeschool family.

 Economic factors really do matter when it comes to choosing to homeschool.
 I have heard some families attacked because they are too “selfish” to make the sacrifices necessary to homeschool, namely giving up mom’s income.
 But without knowing the financial situation of a family, those are dangerous assumptions to make.
 Some families truly need two incomes.
 And if a single mom chooses to homeschool, she normally must find a way to work at home.